15 Top-Rated Castles in Ireland

 Inside the castle, you can see a cantilevered staircase, a fireplace made entirely of marble, and a stunning grand entrance corridor that adjoins the east and west wings.
 The castle's collection of 17th-century tapestries is also worth a visit.
 You will want to plan a significant amount of time to walk the grounds, which feature a park and gardens.

 The Gothic Revival architecture of Slane Castle in County Meath is one of the reasons it is a standout among castles in Ireland.
 It was built in the late 1700s in the Boyne Valley by a family committed to improving the Village of Slane.

 Guided tours of the castle are offered and recommended as a way to learn about the history of the castle, the significance of its architecture, and the people who lived in the castle throughout the centuries.
 The estate sits on more than 1,500 acres of park green space, which is nice to stroll, or you can hike up the Hill of Slane to find out about its connection to St. Patrick.

 The Slane Castle has also been transformed into a concert venue, so that is a unique way to enjoy the estate if there is an event scheduled during your stay.
 There are overnight accommodations at Slane Castle available at the organic farm located on the estate.

 More Related Articles on PlanetWare.com

 Ireland Highlights: For a quick look at what to see around the country, have a read through our list of the top attractions in Ireland.
-And if you are spending time in Dublin, see our article on things to do in Dublin, as well as our page: Where to Stay in Dublin: Best Areas & Hotels.
+And if you are spending time in Dublin, see our article on attractions in Dublin.